 Understanding Medical Codes: Unspecified Psychosis ICD-10

-Medically reviewed by Julie Dodson, MA
+Medically reviewed by Julie Dodson, MA, LCSW

-Updated May 23, 2024by BetterHelp Editorial Team
+Updated October 23, 2024by BetterHelp Editorial Team

 Psychosis can be defined as a mental state characterized by a significant disconnect from reality, often triggered by conditions like schizophrenia or bipolar disorder.
 Symptoms may include delusions, hallucinations, scattered thoughts, and unusual behavior.
 Psychosis can be annotated with the code F29, according to the International Classification of Diseases, 10th Revision (ICD-10).
-The ICD-10 and its new revision, the ICD-11, can be crucial for consistent and accurate labeling and communication between those in the healthcare industry.
+The ICD-10 and its new revision, the ICD-11, can help in consistent and accurate labeling and communication between those in the healthcare industry.
 Individuals who have experienced unspecified psychosis may benefit from working with a psychiatrist and therapist to manage their symptoms.

 A close up of a therapist writting on a clipboard while sitting across from a male and female patient.